arjundavis/gnaf-loader-aws/README.md

 ```

 # Install postgres-db with postgis
-Run the bash script provided with sudo privliges on the EC2.
+Run the bash script provided with sudo privliges on the EC2 to install the postgres and add postgis.
+Then it will add a new database and create a new user with a password of your choice.

 # Download two sets of zip files from data.gov.au